gantian127/bmi_dbseabed/docs/source/index.md

 - **output**: The file path of the GeoTiff file to store the downloaded data with ".tif" file extension.

-- **local_file**: indicate whether to make it priority to get the data by loading a local file that matches with the output file path.
-Default value is set as False, which means the function will directly download the data from bmi_dbseabed system.
+- **local_file**: Indicate whether to make it priority to get the data by loading a local file that matches with the output file path.
+Default value is set as False, which means the function will directly download the data from dbSEABED system.
 If value is set as True, the function will first try to open a local file that matches with the output file path.
-And if the local file doesn't exist, it will then download data from bmi_dbseabed.
+And if the local file doesn't exist, it will then download data from dbSEABED.

 <!-- links -->
 [bmi-docs]: https://bmi.readthedocs.io